VeryDisappointedSalad/StatisticalArbitrageMethods/README.md

 # Constructing the LSTM model and backtesting `LSTM.ipynb`
 This notebook creates two models for each of the `ticker`s available (one BASE, having only financial inputs, and NLP - boosted with `sentiment` and `VADER` score), resulting in overall 20 models and 20 equity curves.

-# Ensembling the financial basket and displaying the backtest data
+# Ensembling the financial basket and displaying the backtest data `PerformanceMetrics.ipynb`
+This notebook generates metrics for strategies mentioned.